All comparisonsEmail / Inbox tools

 Front

-Spark Mail fails first because emails cannot be assigned to teammates with clear visibility into who is handling the conversation.
+Spark Mail fails first because it breaks when incoming emails cannot be assigned to teammates with visibility into who is handling each conversation.

 Verdict